-Estefani is a sophomore and first year reporter.
-In addition to being a staff member for The Wolfpack she is also part of the yearbook staff.
-She enjoys to write about the opinions of others and issues that are presented in society.
-She plans to attend either UT or NYU after she graduates and major in marketing or journalism.
-Some facts about her include; her love for elephants, pasta, and the color yellow.
-She is also prone to falling down stairs, tripping over her own feet and laughing at puns.
+Estefani is a junior and second-year reporter.
+In addition to being a staff member for The Wolfpack, she is also part of the Tracks yearbook staff.
+She enjoys learning and writing about peoples' stories and passions.
+After she graduates, she hopes to attend the University of Texas Austin and major in either journalism or social work.
+Some facts about her include; her love for elephants, pasta, the color yellow and musicians Ashe and Lauv.
+She is still prone to falling down stairs, tripping over her own feet and laughing at puns.

 Owning the Stage

 Celebrities Captain Shares her Dance Journey, Struggles, Proudest Moments

 Five honor societies.
 Six dance shows.
 Seven a.m. practice.
 Eight leadership awards.

 With lights and eyes on the football field, the routine begins.
 In a white uniform with green and silver glitter embellishments, white boots and hat, senior and Celebrities dance captain, Caiti Dodge, struts on to the field followed by her fellow line officers and Celebrities.

 Dodge began her dance journey at the age of two.
 She said that although she felt burnt out at times in dance and tried other sports like soccer and basketball, she did not feel the same passion for other sports as she felt for dance.

 “I think [dance] is just something that could always be a constant because I did a whole bunch of other sports along with it, and they just didn’t stick as dance did,” Dodge said.
 “And so [dance] was definitely something that I could enjoy and that I could make a lot of friends with, and I just kind of clicked with.”